Gainesville, Virginia

 Gainesville is a census-designated place (CDP) in western Prince William County, Virginia, United States.
 The population was 17,287 in the 2020 census.

+Gainesville is home to the Jiffy Lube Live outdoor concert stage which was formerly known as the Nissan Pavilion.

 History

-Gainesville was once a changing point for stagecoach horses on the Fauquier & Alexandria Turnpike.
-In earlier times, the village that became known as “Gainesville” actually had two other names, if only briefly.
-In colonial days, the region was known as the “Middle Grounds,” in reference to its location between Broad Run and Bull Run.
+Gainesville was once a changing point for stagecoach horses on the Fauquier and Alexandria Turnpike.
+In earlier times, the village that became known as “Gainesville” actually had two other names, though only briefly.
+In the colonial era, the region was known as the "Middle Grounds", a reference to its location between Broad Run and Bull Run.

+19th century

 In the early 1800s, Samuel Love of Buckland Hall started work on the Warrenton-Alexandria Turnpike.
 In the hamlet where the turnpike passed through the Middle Grounds, a new stable was erected for stagecoach drivers to switch horses.
 Other businesses followed, and the settlement became known as New Stable.

 In 1846, a post office by that name was opened there in Richard Graham's hotel and store.
 Mr. Graham also operated a large stable that catered to the drovers and stage drivers and other less pretentious travelers.
 The person responsible for bringing the railroad through the village was Thomas Brawner Gaines (1814-1856), who had begun buying up property in the area as early as 1835, and later became a major landowner.

 In 1850, Thomas Brawner Gaines (1814-1856) sold to the Manassas Gap Railroad a right-of-way through his land along the Warrenton Turnpike (US Route 29).
 After the railroad was completed to Strasburg, Virginia in 1854, Gaines conveyed additional land for a train depot with the condition that the rail stop take his name.
 By 1856, a small community with a post office flourished around the Gainesville depot.

+After the Civil War, emancipated former slaves bought land along U.S. Route 29 and developed a small community that came to be known as "The Settlement".
+Residents founded the Mount Pleasant Baptist Church, which would serve as a central community meeting place for over a century.
+Many current residents of the area can trace their lineage back to this period.

+20th century

 Gainesville became a shipping point for grain, timber, and cattle and remained a major cattle shipping point into the early 1960s.
 During the American Civil War, Gainesville was occupied by both Confederate and Union armies and nearby Thoroughfare Gap in the Bull Run Mountains served as a path for soldiers to reach the First and Second battles of Bull Run.
 Into the early 1940s the Southern Railway operated passenger service from Harrisonburg and Strasburg Junction through Gainesville, to Manassas and Washington's Union Station.
 In 1994, the groundbreaking for Gainesville's first townhome community began; it was named Crossroads.
 This marked the beginning of mass-development for Gainesville.